 Iceland's South Coast in January

-The first sights you'll reach are two waterfalls, Seljalandsfoss and Skogafoss.
+You'll first see two waterfalls, Seljalandsfoss and Skogafoss.
 The former tumbles off a concave cliff, making a very unusual sight, whereas the latter is much wider and more powerful.

-Continuing along the route, you'll see many glaciers, such as Solheimajokull, Myrdalsjokull, which covers the Katla volcano, and the notorious Eyjafjallajokull volcano, before reaching Vik.
+Continuing along the route, you'll come across many glaciers, such as Solheimajokull, Myrdalsjokull — which covers the Katla Volcano — and the notorious Eyjafjallajokull Volcano, before reaching Vik.
+The beautiful coastal scenery around Vik includes the Dyrholaey Peninsula, Reynisfjara Black Sand Beach, and the Reynisdrangar Sea-Stacks.

-The waves are unpredictable and dangerous around Vik, so take good care.
+The waves are unpredictable and dangerous in this region, so be cautious.
 After enjoying this area, you'll travel through the vast lava fields of Eldhraun until you reach the Skaftafell Nature Reserve.

 Skaftafell is a lovely region with lava fields and forests, glacier tongues and lagoons, rivers and waterfalls.
-It's especially popular with hikers, as routes are tailored to all abilities.
-One of the best routes will take you to Svartifoss waterfall, renowned for the dark hexagonal basalt columns surrounding it.
+It's especially popular with hikers, as its routes are accessible to all skill levels.
+One of the best routes will take you to Svartifoss Waterfall, renowned for the dark hexagonal basalt columns surrounding it.

 The final site on the South Coast is Jokulsarlon, the famous glacier lagoon.
 Watching the icebergs cruise across the lake to the sea is mesmerizing.
 Some can even reach the size of multi-story buildings!

-When they reach the ocean, they wash up on the black-sand shore of Breidamerkursandur, nick-named Diamond Beach due to the way they glitter in the surf.
+When they reach the ocean, they wash up on the black-sand shore of Breidamerkursandur.
+It's nicknamed Diamond Beach because of the way the ice glitters on the black sand.

-There are many South Coast tours to choose from, like this small group South Coast tour from Reykjavik, or you can do exciting self-driving activities such as glacier hiking, ice caving, or snowmobiling!
+There are many South Coast tours to choose from, or you can do exciting self-driving activities such as glacier hiking, ice caving, or snowmobiling!

 - See more: The Ultimate Guide to Iceland's South Coast